wikiknights/cs-materials/src/intro-to-c/hello-world/hello-world.md

 ## `printf("Hello, world!\n");`

 This line calls the `printf()` function, which will **print f**ormatted text to the screen.
-There's no formatting (yet), but there is some text provided.
+There's no formatting (yet), but there is some text.
 The exact structure of `printf()` is for another time, but anything within the quotation marks will be shown on screen.

 But wait!
 What's that `\n` at the end?
 This is called a *newline character*, and states to print... a new line!
 Just like you would press "enter" at the end of a paragraph, new lines simulate that key press in programming.